cemac/LIFD_ConvolutionalNeuralNetworks/README.md

 **If this does not work please clone the [VolcNet](https://github.com/matthew-gaddes/VolcNet) repository into your ConvolutionalNeuralNetworks folder on your computer**

+Some data files are also required and instructions to do this are given above in a `wget` command.
+The notebook will also prompt you to do this.

 # Licence information #